juanma-wp/cra-wp-data/README.md

 - A **JsonBox** Server (Node + Express) → A HTTP based JSON storage.
 It lets you store, read & modify JSON data over HTTP APIs.
 - A **MongoDB** Server → To persist the data handled by the JsonBox Server

 This backend stack can be easily implemented with Docker.
-So you'll need to have [Docker](https://www.docker.com/) installed in your machine and then execute (from the root of the project)
+So, by having [Docker](https://www.docker.com/) installed in your machine, you can execute (from the root of the project)

 ```
 docker compose up -d